STEVE INSKEEP, Host:

-Mr. OMER AHMED (Clan Leader): (Through translator) The pirates came off the boats, onto the beach, and went into hiding.
+OMER AHMED: (Through translator) The pirates came off the boats, onto the beach, and went into hiding.
 And then came out and we chased them.
 We even fought them, but were able to overpower them.

-Professor STIG J. HANSEN (Norwegian University of Life Sciences): That means that it's very hard for the pirates who are operating inside Somaliland.
+STIG J: That means that it's very hard for the pirates who are operating inside Somaliland.

 LANGFITT: Hansen says people here also arrest pirates because they want to impress the outside world, in hopes of gaining diplomatic recognition.
 But he says sometimes Somalilanders go too far and arrest innocent fisherman from Puntland, a neighboring pirate hotspot.

 HANSEN: They are stereotyping.
 They're basically claiming that all these are pirates, but there are innocent people there.